 Asbestos-based products could be found in engine rooms, boiler rooms, navigation rooms, mess halls, and many other parts of the ship.
 In places with poor ventilation like engines or boiler rooms, asbestos could linger in the air for hours.

 Want to learn more about the use of asbestos on Navy ships?
-Get our Free Veterans Packet.
+Download our Free Navy Ships Guide.